Jaimeloeuf/scroll-faster/README.md

 ## Features
 - Scroll editor multiple lines at once using the same scroll keybindings.
 - Custom line numbers to scroll by through the "set scroll lines by..." setting from command palette or user settings.
+- Optional cursor follow feature, where cursor can be set to follow along the scroll at the edge of the view port instead of being left behind at original position by default
 - Allow reverse scrolling by setting the number of lines to scroll the editor on every scroll to a negative number
 - Extension activated on vscode startup using the "*" activation event.